Review of the floppy disk as a storage medium, and the USB replacement

 The same safety precautions apply to sticks plugged into our device as it does on a Windows computer, wait for all the blinking lights to stop blinking before pulling out.
 If the device is locked up for some reason, hold down the black reset button and then pull out the stick.

 This section pertains only to the standard models of USB Floppy, not any of the image-type models.
+(EDIT: the standard IBM model has limited boot disk ability now!)

 This boot program is stored starting from the very first byte of the first sector (or consider it sector zero); it not stored in any filing system, such as the common FAT12 file system, it has no name, attributes, nothing.
 It will not show up in any polite listing of the disk drive's contents, although any hex editor such as in Norton Utilities or in a Windows imaging program can easily dump the contents, although none too readable without a disassembler to help out (and not useful to the user anyways).